Table of Contents |

 IN CONTEXT: Ren Invests Coffee Money

-Assume Ren spends $8 per day on coffee.
+Assume that Ren spends $8 per day on coffee.
 What would happen if they invested that money instead?

 - Daily coffee cost: $8